joshbrunty/joshbrunty.github.io/_posts/2020-12-11-reporting.md

 This is what you did, what you did it with (including make, model, and version of software, tools, etc.).
 This section is very important, as you must detail your interaction with the digital evidence and the steps taken to preserve and forensically acquire the evidence.
 Any additional steps that you take (e.g. forensically wiping storage/examination media, utlizing bootloaders in mobile acquisition, etc.) should be notated in this section of your report.
 Remember, this section of your report is usually where you as the examiner/analyst came into contact with the digital evidence and thoroughly documenting what you have done is very important to the integrity of the digital evidence and your chain of custody.

 `EXAMPLE #1: Mobile Device Forensics Examination`{:.success}
 *1) On today's date I began the forensic acquisition process of the Google Android device.
-Prior to acquisition of the mobile device, the analyst photographed the device, documenting any identifiers (e.g., make, model, serial #), unique markings, visible damage, etc. while maintaining chain of custody.
+Prior to acquisition of the mobile device, the analyst photographed the device, documenting any identifiers (e.g., make, model, serial #), unique markings, visible damage, etc. while maintaining chain of custody.*
-2) After completing the forensic acquisition of the mobile device via the Android Debug Bridge (ADB) the analyst then analyzed the extraction with forensic tools
+*2) After completing the forensic acquisition of the mobile device via the Android Debug Bridge (ADB) the analyst then analyzed the extraction with forensic tools*
-3)The analyst used the following tools for forensic analysis, which are licensed to this examiner:
+*3)The analyst used the following tools for forensic analysis, which are licensed to this examiner:*
-* Cellebrite Physical Analyzer v.7.13 (build 6600)
+* *Cellebrite Physical Analyzer v.7.13 (build 6600)
-* Magnet Axiom v.4.16
+* *Magnet Axiom v.4.16
-* Oxygen Forensic Detective v.3.16 (build 3383)
+* *Oxygen Forensic Detective v.3.16 (build 3383)
-* Android Logs, Events, And Protobuf Parser-ALEAPP v.1.06
+* *Android Logs, Events, And Protobuf Parser-ALEAPP v.1.06

+`EXAMPLE #2: Network Forensics Examination`{:.success}
+**Analysis #1**- *Initial Inspection: Upon initial download of the file.pcap file onto the desktop of the forensic machine being utilized for investigation, the file was opened using Wireshark v.2.13.
+Steps were taken to ensure the time and date of packets contained on the file were set to UTC time prior to determining the range of packet captures.
+The analyst determined the packets to have ranged from 01:51:07 on 07/22/2008 (**Figure 1**) until 06:13:47 on 07/22/2008 (**Figure 2**).
+The total number of packets contained in the file were then determined by the analyst to be 95,175 packets.*

+**Analysis #2**- *Examination of Protocol Hierarchy: The analyst examined the protocol hierarchy for the entire PCAP file using Wireshark (**Figure 3**) and found 100% of the packets to be Ethernet, with 95.8% having an IPv4 IP address.
+Further investigation found that 88.1% of the total packets used Transmission Control Protocol (TCP) and that 10.8% attributed to Hypertext Transfer Protocol (HTTP) (**Figure 4**).

 Characters of the Base64 alphabet can be grouped into four groups: